elenasacristan/treebooks/README.md

 ##### Currently reading
 I also had an issue in the currently reading section.
 The original UserProfile model didn't have the field current_books when I first created it so instead I was displaying in this section the books included in the read_books field, but only the books where the return date was in the future.
 When the return date was in the past then the book would disappear from this section.

-Then I noticed that if another user buys the same book after, the return date for the book will be updated and then the book will appear again in the currently reading section for each user who has read that book in the past.
+Then I noticed that if another user bought the same book after, the return date for the book was updated and then the book was appearing again in the currently reading section for each user who had read that book in the past.

-The solution was to create a new field in the book model for the current_books that way the book will be added to current_books when the payment is done and will be removed from current_books when the book is returned so that way it won't be displayed again.
+The solution was to create a new field in the UserProfile model for the current_books that way the book will be added to current_books when the payment is done and will be removed from current_books when the book is returned so that way it won't be displayed again.

 # GitHub repository